Why the rule of space is so powerful in photography composition

 4. Breaking the rule of space

-Like with all the composition rules, when you follow the rule, you create harmony and balance in an image.
+Like with all composition rules, when you follow the rule, you create harmony and balance in an image.

 When you break the rule, you create tension and discord.